 MYTH NUMBER 2: RAISING MONEY IS ALL ABOUT KNOWING RICH PEOPLE.

 I have had many students say: “I can never be a good fundraiser because I do not know people who have a lot of money.

 Do you have a loving family?
 Do you have good friends?
 If the answer to either question is yes, then you can probably start a fundraising program.

-“But wait,” they say, “I cannot ask people I know and I am close to for money!
+“But wait,” they say, “I cannot ask people I know and that I am close to for money!
 Besides, they don’t have much.”

 You have to start somewhere, and you should not expect a lot when you start.

-Remember, it is about finding supporters – as many as you can – who can spread the word.
+Remember, fundraising is about finding supporters – as many as you can – who can spread the word.
 Each time you find a person who will support you, that person has a family and friends and the circle can grow.

-Think about it like a pebble in a pond.
+Think about fundraising like a pebble in a pond.
 When you throw that pebble, there are concentric circles.
 The closest ones are family and friends and then people that they know.
 And then eventually those concentric circles get wider and wider until you do meet up with those donors that have a great deal of money who you didn’t know at the beginning.